flyway/flywaydb.org/documentation/configfiles.md

 # If you already have versions 1 and 3 applied, and now a version 2 is found,
 # it will be applied too instead of being ignored.
 # flyway.outOfOrder=

+# Whether Flyway should output a table with the results of queries when executing migrations (default: true).
+# Flyway Pro and Flyway Enterprise only
+# flyway.outputQueryResults=

 # This allows you to tie in custom code and logic to the Flyway lifecycle notifications (default: empty).
 # Set this to a comma-separated list of fully qualified class names of org.flywaydb.core.api.callback.Callback